The Violin Teachings of D.C. Dounis

 New Aids to the Technical Development of the Violinist, Op.27 - Exercises aimed to develop independence of the bow from the left hand.
 It contains unusual string crossings that are meant to challenge the players.

-Studies in Chromatic Double-Stops for the Violin, Op.29 - Studies on the chromatic movements of double-stops of various intervals.
+Studies in Chromatic Double-Stops for the Violin, Op.29 - This is a set of studies on the chromatic movements for double-stops of various intervals.

 The Higher Development of Thirds and Fingered Octaves, Op.30 - A sequel to the Preparatory Studies, Op.16 that focuses on thirds and fingered octaves.

 An hour of violin lessons in Berlin is an hour where you get the child interested in music.
 An hour in a violin lesson in Palestine is an hour away from violence, is an hour away from fundamentalism.— Daniel Baremboim

 © 2019 Goh Tong Keat